raganwald/braythwayt.com/_posts/2015-01-29-how-i-write-books-with-github-and-leanpub.md

 [JavaScript Spessore]: https://leanpub.com/javascript-spessore
 [GitHub Pages]: https://pages.github.com

-I would find it very awkward to take material on a one-way trip from a blog post into a professional publishing tool like InDesign, so I have made a conscious decision to use text files in [Markdown] format for everything.
-I publish.
-Many successful authors have much higher standards for the format and layout of their books, and I believe they are not satisfied with Markdown.
+I would find it very awkward to take material on a one-way trip from a blog post into a professional publishing tool like InDesign, so I have made a conscious decision to use text files in [Markdown] format for everything I publish.
+Many successful authors have much higher standards for the format and layout of their books, and they may not be satisfied with Markdown.
 I understand that, but the tradeoff works for me.

 I pubish the blog posts using [GitHub Pages], and I use Leanpub's GitHub integration to publish my books.
 Storing things in GitHub has a very big benefit for my blog posts and for my "free" books: Readers can file issues and even submit pull requests to suggest fixes.